ddrr1337/warp_yield_frontend/README.md

 npm install
 ```

-set `.env.local` use your RPC providers
+set `.env.local` use your RPC providers use `.env.example` as an example.

-If you make a new deploy you need to set master contract and nodes contracts addresses in `/src/data/dataContracts.js`
+If you make a new deploy of the contracts, you will need to set master contract and nodes contracts addresses in `/src/data/dataContracts.js`

 ```shell
 npm run dev